5 Ways SharePoint can Improve Document Management

-Office 365 and SharePoint can be used for a multitude of different systems, and it is quite intriguing as to the number of individuals who are not aware of this.
-In recent times I have worked with clients on SharePoint Intranets, whom have requested my recommendation of a good “off the shelf” Document Management System (DMS) and were surprised when they realised they were already paying for one!
+Microsoft 365 and SharePoint can be used for a multitude of different systems.
+It is quite intriguing as to the number of individuals who are not aware of this.
+As a SharePoint Consultant, I have worked with clients on SharePoint Intranets who have requested my recommendation of a good “off the shelf” Document Management System (DMS).
+They were surprised when they realised they were already paying for one!
 SharePoint Document Management works for any business.

-In a recent consultancy session, I was asked for 5 examples as to why SharePoint should be utilised as a DMS.
-Therefore, I felt I should share my answers with the Office 365 and SharePoint Community;
+In a recent SharePoint consultancy session, I was asked for 5 examples as to why SharePoint should be utilised as a DMS.
+Therefore, I felt I should share my answers with the Microsoft 365 and SharePoint Community;

 One version of the truth

 A problem that is seen far too frequently in organisations, both large and small, is that documentation has been duplicated.
-From both a quality and business perspective this is a critical issue to resolve, as it could impact and impede upon your employees’ efficiency and any service/product that is being taken to market.
+From both a quality and business perspective this is a critical issue to resolve.
+It could impact and impede upon your employees’ efficiency and any service/product that is being taken to market.

-As an example, I have audited departments whom have had approximately 5 individuals who have showcased me “Financial Master Data” all stored in different locations (some even on their Local Machine!).
+As an example, I have audited departments who have had approximately 5 individuals who have showcased me “Financial Master Data”.
+These were all stored in different locations (some even on their Local Machine!).
 As you will be aware, Master Data refers to a core set of data that will be utilised for all related work.
-Therefore, 5 different sets of this would, of course, cause issues as it is extremely likely that each one will differ slightly which could lead to incorrect figures being utilised.
+Therefore, 5 different sets of this would, of course, cause issues as it is extremely likely that each one will differ slightly.
+This could lead to incorrect figures being used.

 Another common issue is that the end users do not understand where to store documents, specifically when folders are being used.
-It is not always easy to differentiate between a “Specification” and a “Scope”, or even a “Policy” or “Procedure” unless you specifically work with them on a day to day basis.
-These issues lead to users accessing the wrong folders and thinking that a document they want does not exist, or even worse saving a version in each folder “just to be safe”.
+It is not always easy to differentiate between a “Specification” and “Scope”, or even a “Policy” or “Procedure”.
+This is unless you specifically work with them on a day to day basis.
+These issues lead to users accessing the wrong folders and thinking that a document they want does not exist.
+Even worse, they could be saving a version in each folder “just to be safe”.

 A final example from my auditing days, is seeing printed versions of incorrect documentation on a Production Line.
 This is a major non-conformance, and causes a massive delay to proceedings for organisations.
-The use of an incorrect document at this level could lead to a day of products being generated incorrectly and if not captured early these may even be provided to customers and clients (we have all likely been affected by a Product Recall at some stage in our lives!).
+The use of an incorrect document at this level could lead to a day of products being generated incorrectly.
+If not captured early these may even be provided to customers and clients.
+We have all likely been affected by a Product Recall at some stage in our lives!

 Easy to find documents

-SharePoint provides the concept of Metadata (information about information) which enables users to easily Sort, Filter and Search for documents within the DMS.
+SharePoint provides the concept of Metadata (information about information).
+This enables users to easily Sort, Filter and Search for documents within the DMS.

-Please take a look at some of my other articles which address Metadata in further detail.
+Please take a look at some of our other articles which address Metadata in further detail.

-Having a core strategy of where documentation is stored within the SharePoint Document Management System, then allows for users to understand the best place to upload additional documentation without the risk of creating duplicates.
+It is important to have a core strategy of where documentation is stored within the SharePoint DMS.
+It allows for users to understand the best place to upload additional documentation without the risk of creating duplicates.

-SharePoint Search also performs a full search of all content within a document, which is much more beneficial that existing file shares.
+SharePoint Search also performs a full search of all content within a document.
+This is much more beneficial than existing file shares.
 Additional functionality, such as being able to refine results by Metadata (e.g. I am looking for a “Contract” as opposed to an “Invoice”) and see a preview of the documentation before opening it also allows for a much simpler and efficient user journey.

-With new and exciting third party tools, the addition of automatically tagged documents through both discovery and enrichment phases add a much deeper level of understanding around your documentation.
+With new and exciting third party tools, the addition of automatically tagged documents add a much deeper level of understanding around your documentation.
 Furthermore, identification of documentation that stores sets of Personal (Name and DOB) or Special Category (Gender and Religion) data can assist with the introduction of GDPR.

-Finally, you may also find some interesting information that you were not aware of, which leads me nicely onto my next point;
+Finally, you may also find some interesting information that you were not aware of.
+This leads me nicely onto my next point;

-SharePoint uses the word “Share” for a reason, as the system is in place to improve communication and collaboration within the entire organisation.
+SharePoint uses the word “Share” for a reason.
+The system is in place to improve communication and collaboration within the entire organisation.

 It is common for a DMS to be extremely locked down just because the options are there.
-However, I like to advise companies to only utilise this behaviour where it is actually required e.g. HR Personnel Records and Financial Accounts.
+However, I like to advise companies to only use this behaviour where it is actually required.
+For example, HR Personnel Records and Financial Accounts.

-I strongly believe that both Office 365 and SharePoint should be kept as open as possible.
-This means that controls would still be in place as to whom can make edits to documents and can upload to specific libraries, but, the ability to read documentation would not be restricted.
+I strongly believe that both Microsoft 365 and SharePoint should be kept as open as possible.
+This means that controls would still be in place as to who can make edits to documents and can upload to specific libraries.
+However, the ability to read documentation would not be restricted.

-During my working career there have been many occasions where reading another individuals document (who may even sit in a completely different part of the business to me) has actually provided me additional knowledge to help me on my own project.
+During my working career there have been many occasions where reading another individuals document has actually helped me on my own project.
+This is due to being provided additional knowledge from someone in a completely different part of the business to me.
 I would like to hope that my documentation also does the same for others.
-This is even as simple as seeing the way someone else has laid out their documentation, or utilised a nice infographic or diagram.
+This is even as simple as seeing the way someone else has laid out their documentation, or used a nice infographic or diagram.

-The use of Microsoft Delve also enhances this as I am able to quickly identify what my team is working on, and see where I can gather additional knowledge.
-This concept is a large cultural shift for a majority of organisations that I visit (although more and more are becoming open to it) as it is a natural approach to want to keep your documentation fully locked down.
+The use of Microsoft Delve also enhances this as I am able to quickly identify what my team is working on.
+I am also able to see where I can gather additional knowledge.
+This concept is a large cultural shift for a majority of organisations that I visit (although more are becoming open to it).
+This is because it is a natural approach to want to keep your documentation fully locked down.

-I am a strong believer that all documentation should be visible to the entire organisation unless there is a core business or legal requirements for it to be confidential, as you never know when documents may help out, long after they have been created.
+I am a strong believer that all documentation should be visible to the entire organisation.
+This is unless there is a core business or legal requirements for it to be confidential.
+You never know when documents may help out, even long after they have been created.

-SharePoint provides the option of using SharePoint Designer Workflows or Microsoft Flow to automate business processes.
+SharePoint provides the option of using Microsoft Power Automate to automate business processes.

-For example, processes can be as simple as ensuring that a contract owner receives an email in preparation for contract renewal, as long as the contracts have been uploaded to a library that defines a Notice Period and a Contract Termination Date.
-This simple process now ensures that notifications can be sent at the correct time, to avoid the risk of missing termination of a rolling contract, forgetting to review better contract deals or losing a service as renewal has been missed.
+For example, processes can be as simple as ensuring that a contract owner receives an email in preparation for contract renewal.
+As long as the contracts have been uploaded to a library that defines a Notice Period and a Contract Termination Date.
+This simple process now ensures that notifications can be sent at the correct time.
+This is to avoid the risk of missing termination of a rolling contract, forgetting to review better contract deals or losing a service as renewal has been missed.

 Lots of minor automation can assist in ensuring the organisation remains efficient in its control of documents and services.

 SharePoint also provides some globally reusable workflows to allow for the tracking of document feedback and approval.
-This functionality can be utilised to ensure that libraries that contain controlled documents, such as policies and procedures, can be modified without impacting the version that is seen by all staff and can be reviewed and released when all parties are approving of the content.
+This functionality can be used to ensure that libraries that contain controlled documents, can be modified.
+This is without impacting the version that is seen by all staff.
+Also that it can be reviewed and released when all parties are approving of the content.
 Removing the need to control additional documentation, such as an Excel Sheet to manage this.

-SharePoint provides the option of utilising Policy Labels and Retention Rules to ensure that documents do not remain longer than necessary.
-It is common practice that documentation should be archived and/or deleted after a set amount of time, frequently 5 – 7 years depending on its usage.
+SharePoint provides the option of utilising Policy Labels and Retention Rules (click link to see AMTv’s series on Retentions and Disposition) to ensure that documents do not remain longer than necessary.
+It is common practice that documentation should be archived and/or deleted after a set amount of time.
+This is frequently 5 – 7 years depending on its usage.

-I have visited numerous organisations that have these rules in place, however, they are dependant on the user accessing their file shares and manually deleting the documents.
-It is highly unlikely that this will ever happen, as most organisations do not have the time to spare for these sorts of tasks.
+I have visited numerous organisations that have these rules in place.
+However, they are dependant on the user accessing their file shares and manually deleting the documents.
+It is highly unlikely that this will ever happen.
+Most organisations do not have the time to spare for these sorts of tasks.

 The benefit of a SharePoint Document Management System is that this can be set up from the start, with rules and policies pre-defined.
-Therefore, users need only worry about uploading documents to the correct library and inputting the correct metadata – allowing SharePoint to handle the rest.
+Therefore, users need only worry about uploading documents to the correct library and inputting the correct metadata.
+This allows SharePoint to handle the rest.

 Rules will trigger based on specific events, e.g. the current date being equal to the Last Modified Date plus 7 years.
-Once a rule is triggered an action can occur, such as emails for approval to delete, automatically deleting or automatically moving to an archive location with an email sent to confirm this action has been completed.
+Once a rule is triggered an action can occur, such as emails for approval to delete.
+This automatically deletes or automatically moves it to an archive location with an email sent to confirm this action has been completed.

-Ensuring that our DMS is self-cleansing removes the need for too much manual interaction, and also removes any risk of holding data longer than legally required.
+Ensuring that our DMS is self-cleansing removes the need for too much manual interaction.
+It also removes any risk of holding data longer than legally required.
 Once again this is of a great benefit with new laws being introduced about data, like GDPR.

-If you are looking for a new Document Management System then I would advise that Office 365 and SharePoint are strongly considered, especially if you are already utilising some of the services and are paying license fees.
+If you are looking for a new DMS then I would advise that Microsoft 365 and SharePoint are strongly considered.
+Especially if you are already using some of the services and are paying license fees.

-This article contains just 5 thoughts as to how SharePoint and additional Office 365 applications can assist in the creation of an excellent Document Management System, but, there are plenty more benefits.
-Please do add your own thoughts and benefits into the comments box below for further discussion.
+Here are 5 thoughts on how SharePoint and additional Microsoft 365 applications can assist in the creation of an excellent DMS.
+Don’t be fooled though, there are plenty more benefits!

 Do get in touch if you wish to learn more about SharePoint, Document Management Systems, Metadata and Intranets.